2024-2025 MIT Sloan Cover Letter Advice & Application Tips

 “MIT Sloan seeks students whose personal characteristics demonstrate that they will make the most of the incredible opportunities at MIT, both academic and non-academic.
 We are on a quest to find those whose presence will enhance the experience of other students.
 We seek thoughtful leaders with exceptional intellectual abilities and the drive and determination to put their stamp on the world.
 We welcome people who are independent, authentic, and fearlessly creative — true doers.
 We want people who can redefine solutions to conventional problems, and strive to preempt unconventional dilemmas with cutting-edge ideas.
 We demand integrity and respect passion.

 Taking the above into consideration, please submit a cover letter seeking a place in the MIT Sloan MBA Program.
-Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to the Assistant Deans of Admissions, Rod Garcia and Dawna Levenson (300 words or fewer, excluding address and salutation).”
+Your letter should conform to a standard business correspondence, include one or more professional examples that illustrate why you meet the desired criteria above, and be addressed to the Admissions Committee (300 words or fewer, excluding address and salutation).”

 How to Write the Best MIT Sloan Cover Letter